silaspe/maths/docs/rand.md

 .

-by the way...
+By the way...

 The amount of commits between now and $500$ is (well, I forgot $3$ and $2$) $1$... $0!$, this is the $500$'th commit to this branch (whatever that means).

 .

-goodbye cousins.
+Goodbye cousins.
 I'll see them next saturday

 .